peastman/statmech/source/thermodynamics.rst

 1. An isolated system whose macroscopic properties, like energy and volume, are fixed and unchanging.

 2. A system in contact with a heat bath.
-The properties of the system are now determined by the properties of the heat bath.
+The properties of the system are determined by the properties of the heat bath.
 They are free to change, but they do so at random and mostly only within a narrow range.
 Also, if we view the system of interest plus the heat bath as a single composite system, that composite system is still isolated.